 Our team is led by our friendly, talented attorney and CEO, John Tillotson.
 Roughly 40,000 people die in auto accidents in the US each year.
 Our team has experience working on a variety of cases, and we are here to make sure you are comfortable and confident with the plan for your recovery.
 Our goal is to make sure you receive fair compensation for your injuries so you can pay for your medical bills and be back to where you were before the accident.

 You keep more of your settlement because our fees are lower than most other firms.
 Our fee for settlement is 30% of the settlement amount, where most other firms charge between 33% and 38%.

 Meet the Attorney

-John brings extensive experience to our team as a seasoned personal injury lawyer that is dedicated to his work in automobile, slip and fall and dog bite accidents.
+John brings extensive experience to our team as a seasoned personal injury lawyer, genuinely dedicated to his work.
 Since he began practicing law, John has represented over 400 injury cases, and provided his clients with over $2.1-million in compensation.

 John started his secondary education at Utah Valley University, and graduated with a Bachelor of Science degree in Finance in 2007.
 He was then accepted into Ave Maria's School of Law in Florida, and finished his law school at Brigham Young University in May 2012.

 "I wanted to be a personal injury attorney, because of my past employment history as an insurance adjuster," said John about his ambition to become a lawyer.
 "I found myself doing more advocating for people at my insurance job, which my boss didn't appreciate very much.
 I found that working as a personal injury lawyer was the perfect fit for my future career."

 John and his wife of 18 years, Emalia, have three children - two girls that are fourteen and eleven, and one nine-year-old boy.